Financial Modelling Field

 An average grade of 82% on the last twenty (20) one term courses taken is normally required for admission to the program.
 Because of the competitive nature of the program, the actual minimum entering average may be higher.
 Higher grades on mathematical and statistical courses will increase an applicant's chances of acceptance into this program.

 Students are required to take a minimum of eight (8) courses.
-They must choose a minimum of 6 from the following 8 courses:
+They must choose a minimum of 6 from the following 8 courses.
+Please note that not all of these course may be offered in the upcoming academic year.

 Students must also select a maximum of two from the following 5 courses: